Olical/lazy-array/README.md

 var plainArray = ['foo', 'bar', 'baz'];

 /**
- * Creates a lazy sequence of all integers larger than n.
+ * Creates a lazy sequence of all integers greater or equal to n.
  *
  * @param {Number} n Starting integer.
  * @return {LazySequence}